Do I Need to Use an Accredited Homeschool Program?

 In a nutshell: Homeschool accreditation is not required.

-No state requires that a homeschool program, curriculum, or diploma be accredited.
+No state requires that a homeschool program, curriculum, or diploma be accredited (in fact, homeschool curriculum can't be accredited!).
 Most institutions of higher learning do not require this either, although there may be exceptions by individual institutions or programs; and of course schools may change their requirements at any time.

 Many families come to homeschooling from the public school system.
 As a result, they are asking questions based on a public school frame of reference, such as “How do I find an accredited homeschool program?”
 A better question to ask is, “Do I need to use an accredited homeschool program?”
 The answer is generally no.